hasansezertasan/openapipages/README.md

 Do you see where I am going?

-I want `openapidoc` to be SQLAlchemy of OpenAPI Spec-based Documentation tools.
+I want `openapipages` to be SQLAlchemy of OpenAPI Spec-based Documentation tools.

 One interface for many!
 And of course Framework agnostic...
 So you can use it in your [FastAPI], [Litestar] projects, or any other project that generates OpenAPI specifications.